 - Quorum Consists of at least two-thirds of those tenure-track faculty members eligible to vote on a given candidate.
 Therefore, a quorum must be computed individually for each candidate.
 State that a quorum was present in the cover letter. - Abstentions No abstentions are allowed.
 Once a quorum is declared, all members in attendance must vote.
 Any ballot not clearly marked approve or deny will be considered a "NO" vote. - Recusal Only allowed if a conflict of interest exists.
-Tenure-track fFaculty members who recuse themselves are not considered eligible voters and may not participate in the discussion or consideration of the candidate's dossier. - Absentee Ballots Absentee ballots are allowed but do not count toward the quorum.
-They must be cast in writing so long as they are received by the PTU Head or elected and approved substitute before the meeting begins.
+Tenure-track ffaculty members who recuse themselves are not considered eligible voters and may not participate in the discussion or consideration of the candidate's dossier. - Absentee Ballots Absentee ballots are allowed but do not count toward the quorum.
+They must be cast in writing so long as they are received by the tenured department head or approved substitute before the meeting begins.
 Absentee ballots received after the meeting begins will be disregarded.
-Absentee ballots with no vote or not clearly marked are not eligible and will be discarded. - Recommendations Determined based on a simple majority vote of the participating eligible tenured faculty.
+Absentee ballots without a vote or not clearly marked are not eligible and will be discarded. - Recommendations Determined based upon a simple majority vote of the participating eligible faculty.
 A tie is interpreted as a negative vote.